-To book me for a speaking engagement, or to discuss rates and dates, email email@example.com or call (213) 270-1986 (Los Angeles).
-Be sure to read about my recent speaking engagements and event-organizer testimonials.
+To book me for a speaking engagement, or to discuss rates and dates, email email@example.com or call (646) 286-2260.

-Using what I know about writing, slang, new words, dialects, media, dictionaries, public radio, the history of language, and more, I’ve given speeches to journalists in New York City, to literacy campaign supporters in Indianapolis, to public media fundraisers in La Jolla, to librarians in the countryside of Vermont, to dictionary editors in Chicago, and to many other gatherings.
+Using what I know about new words, language change, the history of English, regional variation, political linguistic debates, and more, I’ve given presentations to lawyers in California, schoolchildren in Alabama, journalists in New York City, literacy supporters in Indianapolis, public media professionals in La Jolla, librarians in Vermont, editors in Chicago, translators in Israel, senior citizens in memory care, and to many other gatherings.

 I’m also happy to be an event-planner’s last-minute fill-in speaker when someone else simply cannot go on but the show simply must.
 That’s me: a one-man speakers’ bureau on short notice.
 Emergency speeches to the rescue!

-If you’ve got something special in mind, we’ll work together to make sure you’re happy and I tailor my comments and stories to suit audiences and situations.
+If you’ve got something special in mind, we’ll work together to make a presentation just for you: I tailor my comments and stories to suit audiences and situations.
+There’s nothing canned!
+You won’t have seen or heard this before.
 I also enjoy Q&A sessions — even when we don’t plan them, they often spring up, anyway.
 Curiosity will out!

 I sometimes appear alongside my lovely and brainy radio co-host Martha Barnette, so if you’d like to double your fun, just ask us!